 Creative B2B Social Media Marketing Ideas

-Social media tools like Twitter and blogs (it's frequently forgotten blogs are social media) are becoming standard B2B marketing examples.
-But the truth is most marketers are not leveraging social media to full potential to create a brand, reputation and authority for themselves or their companies.
+Social media tools such as Twitter and blogs (it's frequently forgotten that blogs are social media) are fast becoming standard B2B marketing examples.
+However, the truth is that marketers are not leveraging social media to its full potential to create/uplift a brand, reputation, or authority for their products or their companies.

-Social media allows marketers to build a strong reputation by earning the trust of their peers and industry, 100% organically.
-Like many marketing tools, social media makes this possible, but not necessarily easy.
-With social media, you can build relationships and connections without the need to get past gatekeepers such as editors and traditional media.
+Social media enables marketers to build a very strong reputation from their peers and industry, 100% organically.
+Although social media makes this possible, but its not easy.
+With social media, you can build connections without permissions from past gatekeepers like editors or traditional media.

-2. Nurture leads long-term with targeted, qualified prospects
+2. Nurture leads for long-term with targeted, qualified prospects

-While you can create connections quickly with social communications tools, long-term lead nurturing is one of many B2B marketing examples you must use to actually make sales.
+Although you can make connections fast with social communications tools, what you do with those connections is also important.
+Long term lead nurturing is a good B2B marketing example that you must use to actually make sales.

-3. Build a strong permission marketing asset like a trusted blog
+3. Building a strong permission marketing asset is like a trusted blog

-You'll be rewarded with one of the most valuable assets any B2B marketer could ask for: an active, engaged audience.
+You'll be offered a valuable asset any B2B marketer could ever ask for: an active, engaged audience.

-4. Attract leads at scale once your brand 'tips' in the social web
+4. Attract many leads once your brand 'tips' in the social sphere

-It's all inbound that is to say, focus on getting found by potentials through inbound marketing.
-This is scalable, it delivers quality and it's authentic.
+Don't just use social media randomly - only focus on getting found by potential customers and prospects through inbound marketing.
+This is scalable, delivers quality, and highly authentic.
 It one of several great B2B marketing examples.
-Put your sharpest team members out there, and the same is possible for your brand.
+If you put the sharpest team members out there, success is possible.

 5. Maximize the social and SEO synergy

-Roughly one-third of all commercial searches on Google are B2B in nature, more than 50 percent of Google's target advertisers are B2B, and almost 38 percent of Yahoo's target advertisers are B2B.
-Clearly, SEO is essential for modern B2B marketers to succeed.
-And to not put the SEO and social media synergy to work for your brand is a mistake.
-Having an industry presence in the social web that delivers value, such as a blog, positions your company as a referential brand.
-And what does it mean to be referential on the web?
-It means you're going to consistently attract organic, editorially endorsed links: the lifeblood of the engines.
+One-thirds of all commercial searches on Google belong to B2B, more than 50% of Google's advertisers are B2B, and almost 38% of Yahoo's target advertisers are B2B.
+So clearly, SEO is the most essential for modern B2B marketers to succeed.
+SEO and social media needs to work together for your brand.
+It is important to have an industry presence in the social spehere that delivers value, such as a blog, and positions your company as a referential brand.
+This means, you're going to attract many organic, editorially endorsed links: which is the lifeblood of the search engines.